Rust Busters

 Acid does not differentiate between rust and good metal.
 Even milder acidic solutions will etch sound steel.
 (Under a microscope, etching resembles millions of tiny pits–each a fast-food restaurant for future rust.)
 Unless dried and oiled immediately after treatment, freshly cleaned surfaces will begin to “flash-rust” within minutes.
 (See photo above, left).

 Phosphoric acid was the only exception to the flash-rusting rule.
 Leaving a plane blade in phosphoric acid for an hour produced a black, fairly uniform coating of ferric phosphate.
 This coating can prevent corrosion, but it’ s not as reliable or convenient as other corrosion inhibitors.
-(See “Keeping Rust at Bay” on page 35.)
+(See “Keeping Rust at Bay” below)

 The greatest dangers relating to acid are to the user.
 Phosphoric acid can cause burns or blindness upon contact, so gloves and goggles are a must.
 Kitchen-grade products containing oxalic and citric acids can be used without gloves, but prolonged exposure to bare skin will leave your hands raw.